kkthxbye-code/csgo_bugs/sv_pure_bypass_9/README.md

 4. Connect to any non-official server.
 It can run `sv_pure 1` - it does **not** have any effect!
 5. Profit!

+On Mirage you can see both Ts and CTs through walls.
+Additionally, enjoy looking through bench on B.

 ### How it works?

 When connecting to an offline server, CS:GO loads the VMTs inside the `materials` directory.
 When you try to play official matchmaking, you will get `third party files have been loaded` error.
 But it doesn't happen when you connect to a non-official server!